clarive/cla-diawi-plugin/README.md

 The parameters available are:

-- **Server (variable name: server)** - The Generic Server Resource where the file to be uploaded is located.
 - **Token (token)** - Token to access to Diawi taken from your Diawi user preferences.
 - **File Path (file_path)** - Full path to the application file.
 - **Diawi Parameters (diawi_args)** - You can add custom parameters for the Diawi API.
 You can find them at Diawi website.